MattPinder/MastersProject/Scripts/README.md

  * **This version was the basis for the alternative version, GenBank_Consensus_Names.py**
 * GenBank_Consensus_Names
  * Alterations made so that a named gene would be selected in preference to an unnamed one at the same locus

-## Limitations

-* The current version is only intended for use with GenBank files containing a single contig; multi-contig files will not be processed correctly.
-* The 'Translation' line of each locus is not correctly formatted; sequences are displayed on a single line rather than adding line breaks into long sequences.
- * For the intended purpose - comprehension by the program [Pathway Tools] (http://brg.ai.sri.com/ptools/) - this formatting issue is irrelevant.